Julia Roberts Slammed As A ‘Diva’ By Her Family

 But that’s not all Jyl has spoken about.

-Even though Julia and Danny paid for Jyl’s rehab — which cost more than $500 a day — Jyl still feels the need to paint the worst picture of her sister-in-law that’s possible.
+Even though Julia and Danny paid for Jyl’s rehab — which cost more than $500 a day — Jyl still feels the need to paint the worst picture of her sister-in-law.

-Dubbing the Pretty Woman actress as a “Buddha, but yet, so mean,” Jyl — who is now sober — kept the explosive diary as part of her “recovery process” in the Las Vegas-based rehab facility.
+Dubbing the Pretty Woman actress as a “Buddha, but yet, so mean,” Jyl, who is now sober, kept the explosive diary as part of her “recovery process” in the Las Vegas-based rehab facility.

 Amongst the other things she alleges: